CirkitDIY/StarterCode/README.md

 ---

 Cirkit kits are built to help you learn electronics and coding by building real stuff.
-For support or updates, follow [CirkitDIY](https://instagram.com/cirkitdiy).
+For support, please feel free to join our [Discord](https://discord.gg/R5VdCjTTk9).

 Happy building!